pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/empire-crm-playbook/03-legacy-PIPELINE-DESIGN.md

 **Entry Criteria**:
 - BANT criteria confirmed OR
-- Lead score ≥ 70 OR
+- Lead score â‰¥ 70 OR
 - Manual qualification by rep

 **Required Actions**: